saiakhilaloor/DailyTasks/README.md

 # DailyTasks

 DailyTaks is a java application which works as a To-do list.
-You can add tasks and manage tasks with this application
+You can add tasks and manage your tasks with this application

 # Database Schema